The Jackson County Detention Center (JCDC) houses adult inmates being held on state charges. In 2019, the daily average population is 872 inmates.

-The Centers’ inmate populations and the KCPD arrestees are made up primarily of individuals from Jackson County and Kansas City.
-Those detained are under the custody of the Jackson County Department of Corrections, and the Department is legally bound to provide adequate housing, food, health care and a safe-living environment.
-In addition, the Department provides mental health services for all inmates and arrestees.
-JCDC and RCC inmates also enjoy a wide variety of legal, educational and spiritual programming,
+The Center's inmate populations are made up primarily of individuals from Jackson County and Kansas City.
+Those detained are under the custody of the Jackson County Department of Corrections, and the Department is legally bound to provide adequate housing, food, healthcare and a safe living environment.

 The Department of Corrections operates 24 hours a day, 7 days a week, 365 days a year, with just over 350 employees.
 The 2019 adopted budget was just over $31 million.
 Facilities are located one block from the Jackson County Courthouse in downtown Kansas City, Missouri.

 The American criminal justice systems presume an individual charged with a crime is innocent until proven guilty.
 A jail is not the same as a prison.
 Prisons are utilized for convicted felons – those who have been found guilty in a court of law.
 A county jail is utilized for the following:

 confinement while an individual is going through the trial process,

 for those convicted and given short-term (12 months or less) sentences